arafath-am/job-hunterv2/README.md

 A self-hosted job radar for H-1B sponsor & cap-exempt employers.
-A scheduler pulls postings from each company's ATS feed on a cadence, stores them, and a login-protected web app lets you (and your brother / friends) filter, browse, track applications, and export progress to Excel.
+A scheduler pulls postings from each company's ATS feed on a cadence, stores them, and a login-protected web app lets you filter, browse, track applications, and export progress to Excel.

 ## What's here